Arthritis refers to a set of conditions that are characterized by joint pain and inflammation. There are many different types of arthritis.

 There are plenty of naturally occurring antioxidants in food sources.

 Fill your shopping basket with fresh fruits, vegetables, nuts, and spices.
 And no need to skip the espresso —

 The best food sources of

 - dark berries

 - tea and coffee

 High-fiber whole grains

 Obesity is a

 One of the most common conditions associated with obesity is insulin resistance.
-Insulin resistance is caused by long-term blood sugar problems, most often from a poor diet.
+Long-term blood sugar problems cause insulin resistance, most often from a poor diet.

 Unprocessed whole grains contain plenty of fiber and nutrients and are digested more slowly.
 This helps to avoid insulin spikes and keep blood sugar at a healthy level.